cfkubo/mcp-server-rabbitmq/src/rabbitmq/doc/rabbitmq_performance_optimization_best_practice.md

 **For Celery versions 5.5 and above**

 1. Upgrade to [Celery version 5.5](https://docs.celeryq.dev/en/latest/changelog.html#version-5-5-0), the minimum version that supports quorum queues, or a later version.
 To check what version of Celery you are using, use `celery --version`.
-For more information on quorum queues, see [Quorum queues for RabbitMQ on Amazon MQ](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/quorum-queues.html).
+For more information on quorum queues, see [Quorum queues for RabbitMQ on RabbitMQ](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/quorum-queues.html).

 2. After upgrading to Celery 5.5 or later, configure `task_default_queue_type` to ["quorum"](https://docs.celeryq.dev/en/stable/userguide/configuration.html#std-setting-task_default_queue_type).